 I grew up playing games with my family.
-My brother, Chris, was closest to me in age and as a result I loved to try to do everything he did.
+My brother, Kit, was closest to me in age and as a result I loved to try to do everything he did.
 We played games growing up such as Bermuda Triangle and Husker Du?, but he was four years older than I was and as we both aged, our gaming moments waned.
 I was about ten years old when he first got into Dungeons and Dragons.
 I, as the annoying little brother, begged and pleaded with him to let me play in his campaign.
 Finally, he relented and allowed me to play.
 Within ten minutes my character was dead and I was crying.
 That was the last time he let me join his game.

 Years later, our shared love of games came back together with our mutual love of Star Wars.
 In 1995, Decipher released a Star Wars Customizable Card Game.
 This once again had us together at the game table.
 Star Wars is also what led me to Settlers of Catan and quickly exposed me to the then just beginnings of the board game hobby.